 In most states, you will be able to form an LLC by following four (or fewer) simple steps.

 - Business Name: Locate a business name that is available (not taken by another company) and that conforms to your state's rules regarding names for LLCs.
 Many state governments will tell you whether or not the name you have chosen for your LLC is a valid name under the state's laws

 - Articles of Organization: File your paperwork, normally called the "Articles of Organization," and pay the fee associated with the filing.
-These documents often go by different names, such as "Certificate of Formation" or "Certificate of Organization" depending upon the nomenclature that your state uses.
-The filing fees can range from between $100 to $800.

 Do I need an operating agreement?

 Although many states do not require every LLC to be run by an operating agreement, here are some reasons why having one is a great idea: